 To delve deeper into the vulnerabilities, you can go to the detailed results dashboard of a particular test session.
 The results dashboard will include the following information:

-Detailed listings of all vulnerability findings
+Detailed listings of all vulnerability findings.

-Vulnerability tags and classification for each vulnerability finding against security standards
+Vulnerability tags and classification for each vulnerability finding against security standards.

-Detailed description, contextual recommendation, proof of exploit and occurrences of each vulnerability finding
+Detailed description, contextual recommendation, proof of exploit and occurrences of each vulnerability finding.

-Check out a demo results dashboard in Beagle Security.
+Check out a demo dashboardin Beagle Security.

 In summary, integrating Beagle Security DAST into your Jenkins CI/CD pipeline offers a proactive approach to application security.